-Example verbatim with monetary quantity, value date and trade ID entities pinned
+Example email verbatim with monetary quantity and value date entities predicted and a trade ID entity

 Unlike labels, the platform is able to predict entities as soon as they are enabled, as it can identify them based on their typical, or in some instances very specific, format and a training set of similar entities.
 Like labels, users are able to accept or reject entities that are correctly or incorrectly predicted, enhancing the model’s ability to identify them in future.

 There are two kinds of entities within Re:infer.
 Some entities (such as ‘Organisation’ and ‘Person’) can be trained live in the platform by users, much like you would train a label.
 This means that accepting, rejecting or applying these entities will result in real-time updates for their predictions in that dataset.
 We are currently in the process of significantly expanding our capability of supporting live trainable entities.